hellochang/hellochang.github.io/ChangPersonalWebsite/content/projects.md

 Skills: *Computer vision, Deep Learning, Research* -->

-## DeepNash
+## DeeMash
 *#Medical AI #Deep Learning #Research*

-Coded pipelines for DeepNash, a model forecasting patient's likihood of death before receiving a transplant and deployed the model to the web.
-Check out the [demo](https://deepnash.streamlit.app/) and the [code repo](https://github.com/criticalml-uw/DeepMASH).
+Coded pipelines for DeepMash, a model forecasting patient's likihood of death before receiving a transplant and deployed the model to the web.
+Check out the [demo](https://deepmash.streamlit.app/) and the [code repo](https://github.com/criticalml-uw/DeepMASH).

 ![](../assets/projects/deepnash_plot.png)

-## Classify New Stars – Project for a Grad Level Course at UWaterloo
+## Classify New Stars
-*#R #Research #EDA #Variable Selection #Machine Learning
+#R #Research #EDA #Variable Selection #Machine Learning

 Photography has always been one of my passions.
 For our project for STAT 441 Statistical Learning – Classification, we brought our passion for photography together with statistics and used NASA's astrophotography data to classify new stellar observations.